Ten Bremen-based automotive suppliersAutomotive Industries

 8. ArcelorMittal Bremen GmbH

 This Bremen-based steelworks also plays an important role in the city's car industry.
-With a workforce of more than 4,500 people and an annual production volume of 3.5 million tonnes, the plant is one of Bremen's biggest employers.
+With an annual production volume of 3 million tonnes, the plant is one of Bremen's biggest employers.
 Some of the steel produced here is used by local automotive suppliers to manufacture components.

 9. LOREL Logistik GmbH